RA1811028010065/distributed-rate-limiter/docs/product.md

 1. A caller submits a request to the REST endpoint (`POST /api/v1/allow`) or to the gRPC-style endpoint (`/ratelimiter.v1.RateLimiter/Allow`).
 2. The API layer validates the payload, annotates the source metadata, and passes the request to the core rate limiter.
-3. The rate limiter enforces a token-bucket policy, records detailed statistics, and publishes state changes.
+3. The rate limiter enforces a hybrid policy (token bucket, leaky bucket, or sliding window), records detailed statistics, and publishes state changes.
 4. State updates fan out over the messaging bus (NATS in production, in-memory during tests).
 Each replica keeps its local cache consistent by applying those events.
 5. The service responds to the caller and writes structured decision logs for observability.
 6. Automated smoke tests and GitHub Actions verify the full journey by building an image, deploying to a Kind cluster, and executing real traffic against the Kubernetes Service.